vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/091/04_yAvattarastanvo3_yAvadojo.md

 title = "04"

 +++
 Both Geldner and Renou take ab as a series of subordinate clauses truncated without a main cl.
-By contrast, as I indicated in the publ. intro., I think that the yā́vat ‘as long as’ clauses in ab project the future temporal limit to the institution of sacrifice, with cd inviting the gods to participate as long as it will last.
+By contrast, as I indicated in the published introduction, I think that the yā́vat ‘as long as’ clauses in ab project the future temporal limit to the institution of sacrifice, with cd inviting the gods to participate as long as it will last.

 dī́dhyānāḥ in b matches the same word in the same position in the immed.